streetlightglow/.github/profile/README.md

 Do you want to use anything I wrote?
 Don't forget to abide by it's license! :)

-Also, for those who want to contribute, just push request your additions to the code, I'll review it an hopefully merge it into master.
+Also, for those who want to contribute, just push request your additions to the code, I'll review it and hopefully merge it into master.